By Dr Craig Drummond, Master of Wine

 Mr Barval Fine Wines is an exciting new-ish producer located off Caves Road in the Witchcliffe subregion, right in the heart of the Margaret River wine region.

-In 2022, Robert Gherardi and family purchased the property from Mr Barval.
+Robert Gherardi and family are the masterminds behind Mr Barval.
 Rob comes with considerable experience in viticulture and oenology, gained both in the Margaret River region and also a number of vintages in the Piedmonte region of Italy.

 At Mr Barval, Rob has reinvigorated one hectare each of Sauvignon Blanc and Shiraz.
 In 2023 a further 2.5ha of plantings were undertaken, which include Chardonnay, Nebbiolo, Marsanne and Roussanne.